tiagoteixeira03/pic1_website/content/english/blog/3rd_week4.md

 <!-- António Morais subsequently undertook the task of familiarizing himself with Docker's fundamentals.
 He then endeavored to execute the algorithm using a dataset provided by the authors.
 Despite successfully exporting the roscore from Docker to his local machine, an unforeseen issue arose during visualization in [Rviz](http://wiki.ros.org/rviz), where the gathered environmental data failed to display.  -->
 <div style="text-align: justify;">

-Thinking about Week 3 problems encountered the team studied more in depth the algorithm and found that the anomaly stemmed from discrepancies in the algorithm's code, particularly in the handling of `.frame_id` parameters, necessitating adjustments to accommodate variations across different versions of ROS.
+Thinking about Week 3 (3<sup>rd</sup> Period) problems encountered the team studied more in depth the algorithm and found that the anomaly stemmed from discrepancies in the algorithm's code, particularly in the handling of `.frame_id` parameters, necessitating adjustments to accommodate variations across different versions of ROS.
 </div>

 ```cpp